PaperMC/docs/docs/velocity/dev/how-to/plugin-messaging.md

 When your servers are behind a proxy, it will allow your Paper plugins to communicate with the proxy server.
 By default, your Velocity server will respond to the `bungeecord:main` channel unless you have disabled `bungee-plugin-message-channel` in the Velocity configuration.
-Let's take a look at how plugin messaging works, and more importantly - how your Velocity server is already prepared to handle it.
+Let's take a look at how plugin messaging works, and more importantly, how your Velocity server is already prepared to handle it.

 ## Sending Plugin Messages

-Firstly, our velocity server will need to register that it will be sending on any given plugin channel.
+Firstly, our Velocity server will need to register that it will be sending on any given plugin channel.
-You'll should to do this alongside your other event listener registrations:
+You should to do this alongside your other event listener registrations:

 ```java